Stefan Hampden - principal

 He advocates for abundant urban housing, affordability, sustainable building and open spaces.
 He serves on AIA Seattle's Housing Task Force, the Housing Design Forum, and will join the SW Design Review Board in Spring 2018.
-He is a recognized expert in community design, and a national advocate for pro bono design via the One Percent.
+He is a recognized expert in community design and accessory dwelling units and the low rise land use code.
 He is a former board member of Groundswell NW and is working to bring more mass transit and new public parks to his own neighborhood, West Seattle.

 Matt is a registered architect in Washington.
 He graduated with Honors from the University of Colorado, and Distinction from Arizona State University.
 He has taught design at the University of Washington and Arizona State University.